MostafaRamzySayedAhmed/MailSlicer/README.md

 # Mail Slicer
-It's a Simple Python Script That Extracts Usernames &amp; Domains from Mails.
+It's a Simple Python Script That Extracts Usernames &amp; Domains from Mails